Natural, Fundamental and Applied Sciences & Mathematics

 Details/Guidelines/Instructions: Application Details

-Brief Overview: Because the Government and the nation face a talent shortfall in artificial intelligence (AI) and cybersecurity.
+Brief Overview: The government and the nation face a talent shortfall in artificial intelligence (AI) and cybersecurity.
 The CyberAICorps Scholarship for Service (CyberAI SFS) program welcomes proposals that address AI and cybersecurity education and workforce development.
 CyberAI refers to using AI in cybersecurity as well as providing security and resilience for AI systems.
-Organizational limits: There is no restriction for the Innovation Track.
-For the Scholarship Track, each performing organization is limited to one (1) proposal submitted for the same competition date.
+The Scholarship Track provides funding to establish, or to continue, scholarship for service programs with integrated AI and cybersecurity components (CyberAI).
+The Innovation Track supports projects that enhance preparation of AI and/or cybersecurity professionals.
+Organizational limits: There is no restriction for the Innovation Track; however, for the Scholarship Track, each performing organization is limited to one (1) proposal submitted for the same competition date.
 If interested, please contact Anthony Mayo in ORSP

 Funding Source: NSF National Quantum Virtual Laboratory – Quantum Testbeds (NQVL) | NSF 24-586